Neutrino pair annihilation driven jets from black-hole torus systems: Discussion

 \subsection{Observational implication}

-Here, we discuss the implication to the observation of sGRBs, under the assumption that our results on the isotropic luminosity and energy of the relativistic outflow are reliable within a factor of a few.
+Here, we discuss the implication to the observation of sGRBs, under the assumption that our results on the isotropic luminosity and energy of the relativistic outflow are reliable within an order of magnitude.

 The isotropic energy of the relativistic outflow in our models is too small to explain the typical prompt emission of sGRBs~\citep{Nakar:2007yr,Berger:2013jza}.
 The isotropic gamma-ray energy of sGRB prompt emissions ranges from $10^{48}\,{\rm erg}$ to $10^{52}\,{\rm erg}$~\cite{2021RAA....21..254L}.
 Assuming a conversion efficiency of $\sim 10\%$ for the relativistic outflow energy into gamma-rays, this indicates that the isotropic outflow energy for some of the observed sGRB prompt emissions has to be larger than $10^{52}\,{\rm erg}$.
 On the other hand, the isotropic outflow energy of the models studied in this work is typically $\sim 10^{50}\,{\rm erg}$, and at most $10^{51}\,{\rm erg}$.
 Hence, the relativistic outflow, purely driven by neutrino pair annihilation, is not energetic enough to explain all the typical sGRB prompt emissions, unless the torus mass is much larger than $0.3\,M_\odot$ and the BH spin is close to 1.